· 26 September 2019 ·

-Sir Thomas died of throat cancer in August 1577, at the age of sixty-three.
+Sir Thomas died of throat cancer in August 1577 at the age of sixty-three.
 (Two months later George Gascoigne died of an illness, only fortyish.
-That was a season of care and melancholy.)
-Sir Thomas’s bequest to Queens’ consisted of his books written in Greek and Latin, though not all of them may have made it to Cambridge.
-Eighty or so did, from a total (including other languages) of more than four hundred volumes.
-In England, only William Cecil’s library was larger.
+That was a season of melancholy for me.)
+Sir Thomas’s bequest to Queens’ consisted of his books written in Greek and Latin.
+Eighty or so made it to Cambridge, from a total (including other languages) of more than four hundred volumes.
+In 16th-century England, only William Cecil owned more books than Thomas Smith.

-At the end of 2017, 440 years after the bequest, the Old Library put some of the books on display.
+At the end of 2017, 440 years after the bequest, the Old Library put some of Sir Thomas’s books on display.
 I wasn’t able to write about it at the time, but since then I’ve kept an eye out for the online exhibit.
 Fortunately, at my age two years isn’t a long wait.
-I knew it was nearly ready when I mentioned the books in the last post, and now it’s finally up.
+It’s finally up.